|IFRS Update, Revenue and Leases|

 IFRS 16 replaced IAS 17 Leases for financial years starting 1 January 2019.
 Especially Lessees have been significantly affected by the changes, whilst Lessors will be less impacted.
 This course provides delegates with a thorough understanding of the new model, which will enable Lessees to account for their leases in line with the new requirements.

-NOTE: Importantly, the session includes the recent update to IFRS 16 relating to COVID-19, which provides lessees with certain exemptions relating where lessors have granted lessees rent-relief or reduced rent payments.
+Importantly, the session includes the recent update to IFRS 16 relating to COVID-19, which provides lessees with certain exemptions relating where lessors have granted lessees rent-relief or reduced rent payments as a result of the pandemic.

 IFRS 16 topics include: